Category: About The Philippines

 Written by Super User

 The climate in the Philippines is a tropical one that has 3 seasons.
 The warm season runs from March to June with temperatures reaching up to 36 degrees Celsius with high humidity, after this the wet season arrives wich will run until October.
 This is when average temperatures are up to 28 degrees celcius with rain and showers throughout the day.
 This can be from a couple of hours a day to sometimes the whole day.
 After the rainy season the cool season arrives with temperatures around the 30 degrees Celsius wich will run until March.
 This is also the season with the lowest humidity.
+But it is also the typhoon season.

 If you go into the mountainous regions during the cold season you may want to consider taking a sweater as it does get rather cold during the evening.